manunggal/Tugas_4-Shell_Tooling/README.md

 - z: the lenght of the resulting characters to be read, in this case it is negative lenght of `category_code` since it is read from left where the first dot is, to the right direction of the strings in order to capture the product category.

 #### Separating Product Name
-For this purpose, the last dot in the strings or first dot from the right needs to be identified.
+For this purpose, the last dot in the strings or the first dot from the right needs to be identified, in order to select the last sequence of strings from the dot.
 The syntax in `SQLite` for this purpose is not as straight forward as in, let's say, 'MySQL'.
-Since, to the best of my knowldge, there is no function for this purpose.
+Since, to the best of my knowldge, there is no function to locate a character from the right.
 Hence, IMO, the query for this step is not simple:
 ```
 1       SELECT
 2           *,